absmach/magistrala-docs/docs/blogs/oauth.md

 This flow conforms to [OpenID Connect](https://openid.net/connect/) specification, which is an identity layer on top of the OAuth2.0 protocol.
 OpenID Connect is a simple identity layer on top of the OAuth2.0 protocol, which allows clients to verify the identity of the end-user based on the authentication performed by an authorization server, as well as to obtain basic profile information about the end-user in an interoperable and REST-like manner.
 We are planning to add support for OpenID Connect in future releases.

-## How to use OAuth2.0 with Magistrala
+## How to use OAuth2.0 with SuperMQ

 Currently, we have implemented the OAuth2.0 authorization code flow with Google as the authorization server.
 We are planning to add support for more OAuth2.0 providers in future releases.
-To use OAuth2.0 with Magistrala, you need to follow the steps below:
+To use OAuth2.0 with SuperMQ, you need to follow the steps below:

 1. You need to obtain the client ID and client secret from Google.
 You can obtain the client ID and client secret by creating a new project in the [Google Cloud Console](https://console.cloud.google.com/).
 You can find the client ID and client secret in the [credentials section](https://console.developers.google.com/apis/credentials) of the project.
 2. Click on the `Create credentials` button and select `OAuth client ID`.
 When setting up the OAuth client, the application type should be `Web application`.
-Under authorized redirect URIs, you need to provide the redirect URI of the Magistrala users service.
+Under authorized redirect URIs, you need to provide the redirect URI of the SuperMQ users service.
 This should be something like `https://<domain>/oauth/callback/google`.
-The `<domain>` should be replaced with the domain of the Magistrala users service or nginix ingress.
+The `<domain>` should be replaced with the domain of the SuperMQ users service or nginix ingress.
 For local development, you can use `http://localhost/oauth/callback/google`.
-3. Copy the client ID and client secret and provide them to the Magistrala users service.
+3. Copy the client ID and client secret and provide them to the SuperMQ users service.
 The values should be something like:

    ```env
    ### Google OAuth2